At Miles2Smile, we create

 Work For All

-For almost two and half year, we have answered the call to service during every adversity, be it, the Oxygen crisis of Covid-19 pandemic, providing medical relief to Delhi Pogrom victims and setting up a school for the aggrieved children, food delivery during Bihar floods, providing clothes and an education center (in pipeline) to Rohingya refugees, collaborating with Maee Library in the hills of Uttarakhand and starting our pioneer educational sponsorship program for underprivileged children.
+For almost two and a half years, we have answered the call to service during every adversity, whether it was the oxygen crisis during the Covid-19 pandemic, providing medical relief to Delhi Pogrom victims and setting up a school for affected children, delivering food during the Bihar floods, providing clothes and planning an education center for Rohingya refugees, collaborating with Maee Library in the hills of Uttarakhand, and launching our pioneering educational sponsorship program for underprivileged children.

 Smiles For AlL

-Cute little smiles are the building blocks of positivity in society and we find no greater joy than doing just that.
-Thus, at miles2smile, we make it our daily goal to restoring smiles and finding unique ways to do it.
-We believe, everyone, especially those from underprivileged sections, deserve to live fulfilling and happy lives and to have someone on their side willing to fight for them and help to make their lives happier.
+Cute little smiles are the building blocks of positivity in society, and we find no greater joy than spreading them every day.
+At Miles2Smile, we make it our mission to restore smiles and discover meaningful ways to bring hope and happiness to people’s lives.
+We believe that everyone, especially those from underprivileged communities, deserves to live a fulfilling and joyful life, with someone standing beside them, supporting them and helping make their journey brighter.

 Opportunities For All

-We are acutely aware of the problems plaguing marginalized communities and the lack of representation (or dare we say, misrepresentation) of those groups and their problems in the mainstream narrative.
-In order to bring marginalized communities from the periphery to the center of the narrative and social-economic standing, we seek out their own voices and unique perspectives on their issues and constantly try to provide equal opportunities to them.
+We are deeply aware of the challenges faced by marginalized communities and the lack of proper representation, and sometimes even misrepresentation, of their struggles in mainstream narratives.
+To bring these communities from the margins to the center of social and economic discussions, we actively seek their voices and perspectives.
+By understanding their experiences and needs, we strive to create equal opportunities and empower them to build stronger futures.

 Our History